 GeneCards Summary for AGER Gene

 AGER (Advanced Glycosylation End Product-Specific Receptor) is a Protein Coding gene.
-Diseases associated with AGER include diabetic angiopathy and leukostasis.
-Among its related pathways are Immune System and amb2 Integrin signaling.
+Diseases associated with AGER include leukostasis and diabetic angiopathy.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and Immune System.
 GO annotations related to this gene include identical protein binding and transmembrane signaling receptor activity.
 An important paralog of this gene is ALCAM.

 UniProtKB/Swiss-Prot for AGER Gene